ncrosno/sinatra-starter/README.md

 # Sinatra Starter

-A very simple starting point with Sinatra and MySQL for springboarind basic apps
+A very simple starting point with Sinatra and MySQL for springboaring basic apps.

 Setup:
 - clone